Gambling in Nigeria: Gambling age

 The gambling age is defined by the law.
 People below the age of 18 cannot legally gamble.

 Payment gateways

 There is no obstacle when depositing money to foreign or local bookies, although betting limits exist as defined by respective individual bookmakers.
 Users deposit money using bank cards, e-wallets such as Skrill or Neteller, and most recently USSD services.
 There is no legal restriction or service blocking.

+Youth and Social Impact

+Research suggests that sports betting in Nigeria is especially popular among young adults, many of whom view it as both entertainment and a possible source of income.
+This has raised debates about its cultural and economic effects, as well as the potential risks of problem gambling.